 The Class Structure of Pakistan

-Dr. Taimur Rahman teaches Political Science at the Lahore University of Management Sciences (LUMS).
-He obtained his Masters from Sussex University and his Doctorate from the School of Oriental and African Studies (SOAS), University of London.
-He has been involved in grass roots labour and Marxist politics in Pakistan for the last 15 years and is also the spokesperson of the popular band called Laal.
+Dr Taimur Rahman teaches Political Science at the Lahore University of Management Sciences (LUMS).
+He has an MA from University of Sussex and a PhD from the School of Oriental and African Studies (SOAS), University of London.
+He is a Socialist Political activist and is the General Secretary of the Mazdoor Kisan Party of Pakistan.
+He is also the spokesperson of the popular band called Laal.